IxDA/interaction18/content/events/community-dinner/_index.md

 ### How can I book a restaurant?

-To book a restaurant, go to this page and fill the form.
+To book a restaurant, go to this page and complete the form.

-### What happens if i need to cancel my reservation?
+### What happens if I need to cancel my reservation?

 If you are sick or something happens and you need to cancel the reservation, please call or send a mail to the local organizer.
 Every detail will be sent to you in the confirmation mail.

 ### Vegetarian or diverse food requirements

 Unfortunately, vegetarian menus are not common in France and we need to ask the chef for it.
 Most of the time, there’s no problem.
 If you are vegetarian let us know on booking.
 You can also check [the list of restaurants and their websites](#restaurants).
-If you need special food requirements (lactose free, gluten free, etc), please contact us before booking at [mathias.duret[a]gmail.com](mailto:mathias.duret@gmail.com?subject=food-requirements), we’ll ask the restaurant for you.
+If you have special food requirements (lactose free, gluten free, etc), please contact us before booking at [mathias.duret[a]gmail.com](mailto:mathias.duret@gmail.com?subject=food-requirements), we’ll ask the restaurant for you.

-### How do i pay the restaurant?
+### How do I pay the restaurant?

 Each attendee will pay for what they eat and drink.
 If you choose to take a bottle of wine or share your meal, please, make sure everyone at the table is fine to share the bill.

-### Will i know people at the table?
+### Will I know people at the table?

 For each restaurant, there are 8 guests including 1 IxDA local leader and 1 special guest.
 The list of the attendees will be sent to you on the morning.

 ## Restaurants

 We've selected the best places for you, from classic food to the best in nouvelle cuisine.
 Most restaurants are situated in the Presqu'île quartier with it's many fine pubs and bars, perfect for drinks before or after dining.
-Be careful at the range of prices, which range from 25€ to 100€ (not including drinks) and not all restaurants have vegetarian options. **Take a look to their website**!
+Be mindful of the range of prices, which range from 25€ to 100€ (not including drinks) and not all restaurants have vegetarian options. **Take a look to their website**!

 <br/>
 {{% fullwidth %}}